Mystery knee pain and ankle wobble

 - Diminished sensation in foot and ankle.

 He told me he was appreciative of hearing about my case study series, with her and others.
 It gave him ideas to investigate for his next larger scale research study.
 He emphasized that is one of the values of case reports.
 Martha Brown Menard, PhD, in Making Sense of Research has an even greater respect for case reports.
-She cautions that the detailed observation and reasoning of a case report should not be confused with anecdotal evidence.
-In fact, it may be the first step in developing a hypothesis.
+She advises not to confuse anecdotal evidence with the detailed observation and reasoning of a case report.
+In fact, a case report may be the first step in developing a hypothesis for larger studies.
 Part of this value can be seen by the timeline.

 Poster Timeline (Recommended by CARE Guidelines on Case Report Writing) gives a visual story of treatments and their results